zachvalenta/notes-sw/comp-sci/protocols.md

 ## identifiers

+* _DUNS_: unique for businesses as legal entities; require for government contracts, to be a supplier to big businesses, for SSL certs; e.g. `00-186-7803` for Apple
 * _SKU_: internal to retailer/warehouse; variable length, fmt repr product characteristics/location
 * _ASIN_: Amazon SKU; 10 char; per product i.e. if multiple sellers sell same product they use same ASIN https://inventlikeanowner.com/blog/the-story-behind-asins-amazon-standard-identification-numbers/
 * _UPC_: unique across retailers; 12 char; overseen by GS1